cawandmilk/summarize/README.md

-> 📋 A template README.md for code accompanying a Machine Learning paper

 # Abstractive Summarization for Book and Paper Documents

 This repository is the official implementation for the `Natural Language Processing` (GSI7625.01-00) course at Yonsei University in the first semester of 2022.